Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/proposal.typ

   - Bottom: Real-time equation display.

 Visualization (Sample, might have different with final product):

-// #figure(
+#figure(
-//   image("interface_mockup.png"),
+  image("interface_mockup.jpg", height: 205pt),
-//   caption: "Mockup of the main interface",
+  caption: "Mockup of the main interface",
-// )
+)

 = Proposed Implementation Approach

 Technical overview:
   - Programming language: Java 22
-  - Framework: JavaFX for GUI / Visualization
+  - Framework: JavaFX22 for GUI / Visualization

 Project Structure:
   - _*TBD*_

 Libraries and Tools:
-  - JavaFX for GUI and visualization
+  - JavaFX22 - GUI and visualization - https://openjfx.io/
-  - _*TBD*_
+  - ChartFX - Chart Animation Library - https://github.com/fair-acc/chart-fx

 = Trello

 We will be using Trello to plan and track our tasks during the development process.
-Team members will be assigned to specific tasks and will update the sstatus on Trello as members progress.
+Team members will be assigned to specific tasks and will update the status on Trello as members progress.

 === Trello Board Link